andy5995/vs-fltk/docs/static-templates.md

 ## Syntax

+### Path expressions
+- String, for expressions starting with `#`
+- Integers, for expressions starting with a digit, `+`, `-` or `.`
+- Local paths, `$/.../`
+- Local paths ending with a property, `$/...~prop-name`
+- Paths with arbitrary prefix `{var-name}/.../` where `var-name`is searched for in symbols
+- As before, but ending with a property, `{var-name}/...~prop-name`
+- Absolute paths. `/.../`
+- Absolute paths resolving in a property `/...~prop-name` No other combination or format is allowed.

 ### Operators for elements

 #### `for-range`

+- `tag` is the name of the symbol where the current value will be stored.
+If empty the default `$` is used.
-- `from`
+- `from` starting value.
-- `to`
+- `to` final value.
-- `step`
+- `step` step of increment.
+It can be negative.
+If so `to<from` must hold true.

+Infinite cycles are detected before execution, in which case no cycle will run.

 #### `for` & `for-prop`

 To iterate over elements and props of an element respectively.
-Aside from that they share the same interface.
+Aside from that, they share the same interface.

-- `tag` if left empty its default is `$`
+- `tag` the name of the symbol hosting the current xml node pointer.
+If empty, its default is `$`
-- `in` must be specified
+- `in` must be specified and is a path expression
 - `filter` if set it is a quickjs formula
-- `sort-by` (only `for`) list of relevant fields, comma separated
+- `sort-by` (only available for `for`) list of comma separated path expressions.
+Elements will be sorted giving priority from left to right
-- `order-by` order preference for each field, comma separated.
-Each entry is ASC, DESC, RANDOM followed by a comparator name, empty if default.
-Default order is how it is in the source xml.
+- `order-by` order preference for each field in the `sort-by` or the only default one for `for-prop`, comma separated.
+Each entry is a pair `type:comparator` with type either ASC, DESC or RANDOM.
+The comparator can be skipped, and it will be assumed default to be the default one.
-- `limit` maximum number of entries
+- `limit` maximum number of entries to be iterated
-- `offset` offset from start
+- `offset` offset from start (of the filtered and ordered list of children)

-We can also have sub-children
+Both `for` & `for-prop` support the following list of children.
+You can use as many as you want with any order, they will be rearranged automatically.

-- `header`
+- `header` shown at the top of a not-emtpy container
-- `footer`
+- `footer` shown at the botton of a not-empty container
-- `empty`
+- `empty` shown if a container is empty
-- `item`
+- `item` the main body
-- `error`
+- `error` shown if it was not possible to retrieve items because of an error in the path

 ### `value`

 To introduce the value of an expression as text content of an element.
+It accept a path expression `src` as argument.
+By default it is assumed to be `$`.
+It also supports an additional `format` argument, but at this stage it has no implementation.

 ### `element`

-To generate a new element whose type is determined by a tag expression.
+To generate a new element whose type is determined by a tag expression `ns:type`.
+Any other property and child will be preserved.

 ### `when` & `case`

-To perform conditional cut and paste in the final tree.
+To perform conditional cut and paste in the final tree based on simple matches between a reference expression and some values.
+`when` accepts a single `subject` property as a path expression.
+Inside the body of `when` we have one or more `case`.
 Attributes for `case`:

-- `continue` default is false.
+- `continue` default is `false`.
+If `true` it will continue checking and executing even after a match.
+Else it will break.
-- `match`
+- `is` a path expression to compare against.

+The order of `case` is important and determines the overall flow.

 ### Operators for properties